OctopusDeploy/docs/docs/octopus-rest-api/examples/deployments/deploy-release.md

 ---
 title: Deploy existing release
-description: Example scripts to deploy an existing release.
+description: An example script to deploy an existing release.
 ---

 This script demonstrates how to programmatically deploy an existing release.